Pastor’s wife found dead after hydroplaning off road NYE in Franklin County

 The woman’s body, later identified as Carol Jackson, was found in the area of Walnut Fork and Pipe Creek roads after over 100 community members were helping search for her.

+Her vehicle was recovered at around 9 a.m. and divers recovered her body at around 3:30 p.m. downstream from the vehicle.

 Her husband, Jerran Jackson, is the pastor of Clarksburg Christian Church.
-Flash floods were happening at the time of her disapparence.
+Flash floods were happening at the time of her disappearance.

 Police took a call from Jerran at around 6:30 p.m.
 Monday saying Jackson’s car hydroplaned off the as she tried to drive on a slab of concrete near a creek.
 She was trapped in her car as it was rushed down stream.